Kthyeon/ssfod/README.md

 # **[NeurIPS2023] A Framework for Semi-Supervised Federated Object Detection** 🚌

 ## 💡 **Introduction**
-This official repository contains the implementation and dataset setup for the research paper **"Navigating Data Heterogeneity in Federated Learning: A Semi-Supervised Approach for Object Detection"**, presented at NeurIPS 2023 [[Link](https://openreview.net/forum?id=2D7ou48q0E)], by **[Taehyeon Kim](https://taehyeon.oopy.io/)**, Eric Lin, Junu Lee, Christian Lau, and Vaikkunth Mugunthan.
+This official repository contains the implementation and dataset setup for the research paper **"Navigating Data Heterogeneity in Federated Learning: A Semi-Supervised Federated Object Detection"**, presented at NeurIPS 2023 [[Link](https://openreview.net/forum?id=2D7ou48q0E)], by **[Taehyeon Kim](https://taehyeon.oopy.io/)**, Eric Lin, Junu Lee, Christian Lau, and Vaikkunth Mugunthan.

 🎤 **TL;DR**: We introduce a groundbreaking Semi-Supervised Federated Object Detection (SSFOD) framework where the server has labeled data and all clients have only unlabeled data.
 We believe that our generic framework could be a game-changer for autonomous driving systems and CCTV stuff!